COVID-19 update: All of New Zealand is now at Red. More information.

 - Part-time only.

-The Postgraduate Diploma in Specialist Teaching (Gifted and Talented) gives you advanced theory and research-based study of specialist teaching.
+The Postgraduate Diploma in Specialist Teaching (Gifted Education) gives you advanced theory and research-based study of specialist teaching.
 You will learn how to understand, identify and develop an individual’s exceptional abilities and qualities.

-This programme involves analysis and application of the concepts, principles and history underpinning gifted and talented education.
-You’ll examine evidence-based practices and do a supervised practicum in gifted and talented education.
+This programme involves analysis and application of the concepts, principles and history underpinning gifted education.
+You’ll examine evidence-based practices and do a supervised practicum in gifted education.